Alternate Rogue

 Flash Bomb

-Prerequisites: 5th level, proficiency with alchemist's supplies
+Prerequisites: 5th-level, alchemist's supplies proficiency

-As an action, you can expend one Exploit Die and use your alchemist's supplies to craft a Flash Bomb, which retains its potency until the end of your next long rest.
-However, you can't regain this Exploit Die until you use the Flash Bomb.
+of alchemist's supplies to craft one Flash Bomb.
+It retains potency until the end of your next long rest, but you cannot regain this Exploit Die until this Flash Bomb is spent.

-A blinded creature can repeat this saving throw at the end of each of its turns, ending the effect on a success.
+A Blinded creature can repeat this saving throw at the end of each of its turns, ending the effect on a success.

 Martial Focus